NDevTK/OriginMarker/security.md

 > **Note:** This document outlines the security considerations and mitigations for the OriginMarker extension.
 It should be reviewed and updated regularly, especially when changes are made to the extension's functionality, dependencies, permissions, or build process, to ensure it accurately reflects the current security posture.
-This version incorporates findings from additional security research, including an analysis of emerging attack vectors[cite: 1, 2].
+This version incorporates findings from additional security research, including an analysis of emerging attack vectors.

 # Chrome Extension Security Audit: OriginMarker